 No one ever expects that their child will be injured during their birth.
 Unfortunately, these types of incidents occur far more frequently than you might have previously thought.
 Fractured collarbones are a common type of birth injury to occur across both Kentucky and across the country.

 If your newborn’s collarbone was fractured and your child endured considerable injury or illness due to the fracture, your family may be entitled to financial compensation.
-The compassionate birth injury lawyers at Wilt and Thompson, PLLC, will work diligently to ensure that your family is awarded the restitution they deserve.
+The compassionate birth injury lawyers at Wilt and Associates, PLLC, will work diligently to ensure that your family is awarded the restitution they deserve.

 Fractured Collarbones in Newborns

 Fractured collarbones are the most common type of fracture seen in childbirth.
 The collarbone may break during a difficult labor, when the baby is being delivered while in the breech position, or when a negligent healthcare provider makes a mistake.

 In many cases, fractured collarbones or clavicles will heal easily and do not have any long-term concerns.
 However, this is not always true.
 In fact, misdiagnosis and failure to treat are, sadly, not uncommon, and your baby could suffer from pain, nerve damage, numbness, and reduced motor function as a result of this negligence.

 You are your baby’s only advocate.
 If your baby was misdiagnosed or was not treated after fracturing their clavicle and has suffered serious injuries as a result of this fracture, you may have grounds for a Kentucky birth injury lawsuit.

 In order for your fractured collarbone lawsuit to be successful, your birth injury lawyer at Wilt and Associates, PLLC, will need to be able to prove that your healthcare provider breached their duty of care and is directly responsible for the fractured collarbone your newborn sustained.